 Many people at some point experience spasm-like movements of particular muscles.
 These movements, known as tics and twitches, often affect the eyelids or face.
 They can, though, occur anywhere in the body.

 In most instances, tics and twitches are harmless and temporary.
 In some cases, though, they may be caused by a tic disorder.
 Tic disorders generally can be managed with treatment and lifestyle changes.

 What Are Tics and Twitches?

 While many people use the terms tic and twitch interchangeably, there are differences between these two forms of movements.

 Tics.
 There are two types of tics -- motor tics and vocal tics.
 These short-lasting sudden movements (motor tics) or uttered sounds (vocal tics) occur suddenly during what is otherwise normal behavior.
-Tics are often repetitive with numerous successive occurrences of the same action.
-For instance, someone with a tic might blink his eyes multiple times or twitch her nose repeatedly.
+Tics are often repetitive, with numerous successive occurrences of the same action.
+For instance, someone with a tic might blink their eyes multiple times or twitch their nose repeatedly.